Job Title: CAMHS – Senior Assistant Psychologist Band 5

 The LPFT core community CAMHS follows evidence based assessment and treatment pathways for a range of mental health and behavioural presentations and the senior assistant psychologist will be expected to provide some of the interventions indicated on these pathways (eg CBT informed group and individual interventions).

-Professional and clinical supervision for the post holder will be provided by a clinical psychologist within CAMHS and line management supervision will be provided by a CAMHS team coordinator.
+Professional and clinical supervision for the post holder will be provided by a clinical psychologist within CAMHS and line management supervision will be overseen by a CAMHS team coordinator.

 There are good links between all the community based CAMHS hubs, and specialist supervision is available at different sites for family work; EMDR; CBT; IPT-A; ACT; complex cases; cases presenting with sexually concerning behaviours.
 LPFT CAMHS has an on going training programme to ensure all CAMHS staff are able to provide evidence based therapies and further training in specialist therapies and assessment work is actively supported. .
 All the psychologists within LPFT CAMHS work closely with the Mid Trent Doctorate Course for Clinical Psychology, (based at Nottingham and Lincoln Universities),